20 QUESTIONS ABOUT JOINING BIGMOUTH CHORUS

 The Walpole Bay Hotel have ramps to ensure that steps are wheelchair accessible.
 Please inform us in advance if you are a wheelchair user and we will inform the hotel.
 Enter via the main door in the centre of the building.
 A lift in reception descends to the basement room where we rehearse.
 Click here for information about parking with a blue badge.
 Members with a visual impairment can request large print documents.
 To the top.

 A choir only works if the members enjoy themselves and feel able to express themselves.
-If you have any concerns, suggestions or comments please speak with Emily or Sue.
+If you have any concerns, suggestions or comments please speak with Andrew or Sue.
 To the top.